twaclaw/gugutos_player/src/app/README.md

 systemctl --user status player.service
 ```

 The status can also be checked with `journalctl`.
-For instance, new RFID tags can be identified by scanning the tag and looking to log output with `journalctl -e`.
+For instance, new RFID tags can be identified by scanning the tag and looking at the log output with `journalctl -e`.

 # System configuration